yiisoft/yii2-bootstrap4/docs/guide/usage-widgets.md

 ]);
 ```

-However, sometimes you may need to replace the default class with an alternative one.
+However, sometimes you may need to replace the default classes with the alternative ones.
 For example, the widget [[yii\bootstrap\ButtonGroup]] uses 'btn-group' class for the container div by default,
 but you may need to use 'btn-group-vertical' instead to align the buttons vertically.
 Using a plain 'class' option simply adds 'btn-group-vertical' to 'btn-group', which will produce an incorrect result.
-In order to override the default class of a widget, you need to specify the 'class' option as an array that contains the customized class name under the 'widget' key:
+In order to override the default classes of a widget, you need to specify the 'class' option as an array that contains the customized class definition under the 'widget' key:

 ```php
 echo ButtonGroup::widget([